 One of the most unpleasant parts of parenting is the gross stuff we sometimes have to encounter.
-It starts out fine, right?
-A little baby throw up and dirty diapers–no big deal!
+A little baby throw-up and dirty diapers–no big deal!
 But what if you, ahem, have some issues long after your child is no longer a baby?
 What about poop smearing?
 Yes, I’m going there!

 Rather than have you reach out via email, and then wait for a response, I just wanted to put this out there.
 That way, you can hopefully find solutions that work for you.